This article will discuss the different types of beetles in Delaware.

 The ashy gray lady beetle is native to Delaware and can be found throughout the country.
 Still, it is most common in the eastern U.S.

-They were introduced into Europe as a biological control agent for cottony cushion scale and aphids on citrus trees.
+They were introduced into Europe as a biological control agent for cottony cushion scales and aphids on citrus trees.
 Still, they have been found to be a pest themselves.

-The larvae feed on aphids and mealybugs, but adults may consume plant foliage or pollen from flowers.
-They also secrete honeydew which can cause sooty mold growth on leaves and fruit trees.
+The larvae feed on aphids and mealybugs, but adults may consume plant foliage or flower pollen.
+They also secrete honeydew, which can cause sooty mold growth in leaves and fruit trees.

 57. Antelope Beetle